reinert/requestor/README.md

 // Save an object in request scope only store.save("key", anyObject);

+// Save an object in the parent store
+// 1.
+If it's a service's request, data is saved in the Service Store
+// 2.
+If it's a session's request, data is saved in the Session Store store.save("key", anyObject, Level.PARENT);

-// Save an object in the deriving store store.save("key", anyObject, true);
+// Save an object in the root store
+// Data will always be persisted in the upstream Session Store store.save("key", anyObject, Level.ROOT);
 ```

 To delete a local record, we call `store.delete(<key>)`.
 We cannot delete records from the deriving Store.